Darwin Core Data Package guide

 A field descriptor MAY have a

-property, indicating value requirements that SHOULD be used in validation.
-It MUST follow the Table Schema specification. -
+constraintsproperty, indicating value requirements that SHOULD be used in validation.
+Aconstraintsproperty MUST follow the Table Schema specification. -

-A field descriptor MAY have additional properties.
-This includes those defined by the Table Schema specification (e.g.,
+A field descriptor MAY have additional properties, including optional properties defined by the Table Schema specification or custom properties.

-(non-normative) You will meet the requirements for field descriptors by copying field descriptors from the table schemas provided at rs.tdwg.org
+(non-normative) You will be guaranteed to meet the requirements for field descriptors by copying field descriptors directly from the table schemas provided at rs.tdwg.org.